-One of the topics addressed during the League of Women Voters May-oral Candidate Forum Tuesday night. was community policing.
-Knoxvill is currently planning to relocate the police and fire departments to the former St. Mary's hospital just off Broadway.
+One of the topics addressed during the League of Women Voters May-oral Candidate Forum Tuesday night was community policing.
+Knoxville is currently planning to relocate the police and fire departments to the former St. Mary's hospital just off Broadway.
 Not all of the six can-didates agree with that and each addressed the idea of spreading the police department out through the city rather than one central location

 Eddie Mannis was the first to answer the question and said he believes that a precinct model is "a better way to go."
-He said putnity builds relationships and said.
-"That is a better model of policing and helps build a relationship." the community policing model and said that police officers should be "When I talk to officers about recruiting more officers no one ever says we need a better building."
+He said putting the police back in the community builds relationships and said, "That is a better model of policing and helps build a relationship." the community policing model and said that police officers should be "When I talk to officers about recruiting more officers no one ever says we need a better building."

-Police working in an area have the opportunity to get to know the people in that area," said Michael Andrews You get better community input."
+Police working in an area have the opportunity to get to know the people in that area," said Michael Andrews.

-Fletcher Burkhardt said he thinks the precinct idea "is great" but said it increases the cost.
-He also said the police and fire department employ ees need 'proper pay' and to get rid of antiquated rule books.
-He said that he saw an officer who had to wear long sleeves in hot weath Calvin Taylor Skinner said that community in which they serve and community policing is "helpful."
+You get better community input."
+Fletcher Burkhardt said he thinks the precinctidea "is great" but said it increases the cost.
+He also said the police and fire department employ ees need "proper pay" and to get rid of antiquated rule books.
+He said that he saw an officer who had to wear long sleeves in hot weathbecause of a tattoo on his wrist nental health training. community policing is "helpful.